weakish/docs-en/views/leanengine_plan.md

 Standard instances will be billed daily.
 You can view the billing records of your account [here](bill.html#/bill/cost).

-The cost is calculated based on the **maximum usage**, and it will deducted after midnight of each day.
+The cost is calculated based on the **maximum usage**, and it will be deducted after midnight of each day.

 Suppose in one day (from 0:00 to 24:00):